rmaarle/me41035/content/pages/index.rst

 other related MSc programs.
 The course is organized as a two-week intensive course and comprises lectures, demonstrations, practicals, hands-on research, and a final field test.
 The course will be taught by staff from the six participating universities.
-Due to the ongoing coronavirus situation, this year's course will again be online.

-The course is organised around a basic theme relevant for sports engineering and this year's theme will be "Maximizing cycling performance".
+The course is organised around a basic theme relevant for sports engineering and this year's theme will be "maximizing cycling performance".
 During the course students will work out what aspects determine cycling performance, and collect data (through experiments or literature research) that are needed to develop and feed a simulation program for the estimation of the optimal